• Home

 My Skinny Creamy Chicken Sausage Pasta uses the flavours, but is a healthier and lighter version making it perfect for an everyday meal.

-What makes this pasta sauce skinny?
+What makes this pasta sauce lower in calories?

 This healthier sauce comes from mixing the low fat cream cheese, semi skimmed milk and flour together.
 The cream cheese provides the creaminess with the flour keeping the sauce thick so it coats the pasta.